msKaleb/weather_app/README.md

 # Weather API Client

-This project provides a simple client for accessing weather data using the [OpenWeather One Call API 3.0](https://openweathermap.org/api/one-call-3).
+This project idea taken from [roadmap.sh](https://roadmap.sh/projects/weather-app), which provides a simple client for accessing weather data using the [OpenWeather One Call API 3.0](https://openweathermap.org/api/one-call-3).

 ## Features
 - Current weather conditions